 9. Vegan protein powder

-If you exercise regularly or want a breakfast smoothie, add some organic vegan plant-based protein powder (affiliate link) to your smoothies, pancakes, and muffins.
+If you exercise regularly or want a breakfast smoothie, add some organic vegan plant-based protein powder to your smoothies, pancakes, and muffins.

 You can always make a post-workout smoothie packed with whole foods or add protein powder to a healthy mango smoothie.